-Avoid Premature Failure of Your Hollow Metal Doors
+Avoid Premature Failure of Your Hollow Metal Doors and Frames

 Steel is strong.
 But you need to specify the correct type of steel to ensure your doors and frames perform to their potential.
 The use of galvannealed coatings on carbon steel sheets can make a major difference in extending the life of doors and frames that are exposed to moisture.